 It’s possible to mess compost up, (and believe me, I know how NOT to compost) but it’s even easier to get it right.
 In fact, even if you really screw up your compost pile if you leave it alone long enough chances are it’ll work out.

-But here’s how to make compost the right way!
+Here’s how to make compost the right way!

 It’s really, super duper simple.
 Pile half “green” things and half “brown” things in and mix them up with a little water until they turn into amazing nutrients for your garden.
 The end.

 Make Your Own DIY Compost Bin

 Okay, maybe you want a little more detail on how to start composting.
 I know I did when I first started.
 The first thing I wanted to know was how to make a DIY compost bin, preferably a free one.
-The winner there was getting four pallets for free , then lashing them together in a cube with baling twine.
-It’s cheap, it’s easy, and it’s fast to put up and take down if you want to move it.
-You can pull of just one side for turning, and you can make as many sections to it as you want if you need more space.
+I went through a lot of styles of homemade compost bins before I found my favorite.

 I don’t harvest the finished compost out of the tiny little door on the bottom though.
 THAT’s a pain.
 I pick up the whole bin, move it over a few feet and pile any unfinished compost back into it, then scoop up anything that’s ready for the garden into a bucket and haul it away.

 You also need to have the entire pile slightly damp throughout.
 If it’s hot and dry, add a little water.
 I like to dump dirty animal water into my pile in the summer to keep it moist.
 I also wash out bunny litter boxes over the compost to catch that run off as well.
 If there’s not enough water from the chores that day I might give it a squirt when I refill the goat’s water.
 In the winter, a piece of plywood, or even some cardboard over the top will help it shed water and stay at an ideal moisture level.

 I threw all my scraps and leaves in a bin.
 Now what?